-- i) The Government has set a Sugar Taskforce for Financial Restructuring of the Corporation and reforming of the Fiji Sugar industry. - ii) Management is making all efforts in consultation with the project engineers and contractors and other independent consultants to bring about efficiency within the upgraded mill plants and machinery at the three larger mills.
+- i) Management is making all efforts in consultation with the project engineers and contractors and other independent consultants to bring about efficiency within the upgraded mill plants and machinery at the three larger mills.
 Training of operators in critical areas of operations is continuing under the guidance of technical experts.
-It is expected with continuous improvement in this manner, the performance of the upgraded plants will fully integrate with older plant and machinery and it is expected the milling efficiencies will improve to an acceptable level of performance. - iii) Management is undertaking a number of initiatives with the Government and the sugar buyers Tate & Lyle Sugars Limited of UK to increase cane production. - iv) A number of strategies and initiatives have been put in place to reduce costs through rationalization of man power levels, streamlining of business operations, centralization of corporate functions and outsourcing of non-core activities.
+It is expected with continuous improvement in this manner, the performance of the upgraded plants will fully integrate with older plant and machinery and it is expected the milling efficiencies will improve to an acceptable level of performance. - ii) Management is undertaking a number of initiatives with the Government and the sugar buyers Tate & Lyle Sugars Limited of UK to increase cane production.